 No work environment is perfect.
 Inevitably, you’ll have to deal with a co-worker, boss, or subordinate who you just don’t like.
 Sometimes, it can be as simple as having different personalities that don’t mesh well, while other times it’s someone who you just can’t stand for one reason or another.

 Dealing with difficult working relationships is part of life.
-You can’t get away from them no matter how many companies you work for or
+You can’t get away from them no matter how many companies you work for or positions you take.
+There will always be a colleague who you dread coming into contact with.

 And while ignoring or avoiding the person might seem like the easiest route, that path isn’t always an option.
 Occasionally, you’ll find yourself in a situation where you have to find your way past your differences and work together.